DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc D - The Tome of Strahd.md

 _An adventure for five 4th-level characters._

+> [!warning]+ **You're Reading Deprecated Material**
+> As of **December 12, 2023**, the Tome of Strahd has been relocated from Vallakovich Mansion/Wachterhaus to the clutches of Leo Dilisnya.
+(See [[Arc I - The Lost Soul]] for more information.)
+This Arc has been retained to allow an easier transition for DMs using an earlier version of the guide, but will be removed in future updates.

 In this arc, the players must locate and retrieve the Tome of Strahd from one of two locations, depending on which Tarokka card Madam drew in Tser Pool: the attic in Baron Vallakovich’s mansion or the master bedroom closet of Wachterhaus.
 To obtain the Tome, the players must somehow gain access to its hiding spot through subterfuge, infiltration, or by performing a task for Victor Vallakovich or Lady Wachter, respectively.
 Upon finding it, the players must either bypass the magical lock securing it or uncover the passphrase that unseals its secrets . . .

 > [!lore]+ **What Happened to the Tome?**